-Sales negotiation skills aren’t something you’re born with.
-They’re learnt, practiced and fine tuned until you become an effective and tactful negotiator.
+Sales negotiation skills aren’t something you’re born with; instead, they’re learnt, practised and fine-tuned until you become an effective and tactful negotiator.

-Negotiations are often the most daunting aspect of the sales process for any Sales Representative, even experienced Sales Managers still get last-minute jitters.
-But by mastering these 10 essential negotiation skills, you’ll be on your way to negotiation mastery.
+Negotiations are often the most daunting aspect of any sales representative’s sales process, and even experienced Sales Managers still get last-minute jitters.
+But by mastering these 10 essential negotiation skills, you’ll be on your way to complete negotiation mastery.

 - What You Need To Know About Win-Win Negotiations